[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "I mean, to know what it was all about," was Yadon's equable reply.

-"It's hard to know everything," Yadon smiled disarmingly.
-"But go on; I want to make up for lost study-time."
-He heard chuckles which reassured him.
+"It's hard to know everything," Yadon smiled disarmingly, "but I want to make up for lost study-time."

-Therff put in, "Of course the temptation exists, to break the conditioning; but who would wish to flout it?
-It evolved for a reason."
+Some chuckles greeted this.
+Therff put in, "Of course the mad temptation exists, to break the conditioning; to hold onto what mossongunain allows one to uncover.
+But who would really wish to flout what must have evolved for a good reason?"

 Devlel slapped on a further layer of reproof: "You, sponndar Yadon from Ao, what were you getting at?
 Is it in your mind to throw off a discipline that protects us?"